RENTAL INCOME CHARGES FOR LUNENBURG OPERA HOUSE USE

 In 2005, following the death of Mr. Sheriff, a local community arts cooperative that included the Lunenburg Folk Harbour Society, launched a campaign to buy, restore and operate the building.
 However, It was purchased by Farley Blackman in 2006 who operated it as a private venture as Lunenburg Opera House Ltd. He invested considerable funds and energy into the project and the building’s exterior shell is sound, as is the electrical system.
 The concert hall (auditorium) and lobby is restored (floors, walls, stage) and for the past few years has been rented out for concerts, films and special events.

 On April 25th 2019 the Lunenburg Folk Harbour Society (LFHS), with a generous grant of $433,800 from the Fordi Foundation and assistance in covering the closing costs from a local donor, purchased the building.
-The LFHS now holds a $300,000 mortgage liability so is now seeking additional funding from federal, provincial and municipal sources as well as interested community members to support the renovation and operation of this important heritage structure in the heart of Old town Lunenburg.
+The LFHS would hold the balance as a $300,000 mortgage liability so is now seeking additional funding from federal, provincial and municipal sources as well as interested community members to support the renovation and operation of this important heritage structure in the heart of Old town Lunenburg.